ehudson-dev/mastra_lambda/README.md

-# Mastra AI Lambda Implementation
+# Mastra AI Serverless Implementation

-This repo uses the Mastra AI Library & CDK to deploy serverless Claude agents with the aim of doing dynamic QA on web applications.
+This repo uses the Mastra AI Library & CDK to deploy serverless Claude agents.

 It does not build Mastra, or use their server or API.

 ## API

-The api uses a format like:
+The API uses a format like:

 `POST /api/job/start` - start a job